OAuth2-Framework/oauth2-framework/README.md

 # Documentation

-The documentation of this library [is available here](https://oauth2-framework.spomky-labs.com).
+The documentation of this project [is available here](https://oauth2-framework.spomky-labs.com).

 # Contributing

-Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
+Requests for new features, bug fixed and all other ideas to make this project useful are welcome.
 The best contribution you could provide is by fixing the [opened issues where help is wanted](https://github.com/OAuth2-Framework/oauth2-framework/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 Please report all issues in [the main repository](https://github.com/OAuth2-Framework/oauth2-framework/issues).